KARISHMASHINDE/StudentApp/README.md

 --> Install Pip (Package Manager) [ https://pip.pypa.io/en/stable/installing/ ]

 # Installation
-Create a Folder where you want to save the project
+  1.Create a Folder where you want to save the project

-Create a Virtual Environment and Activate
+  2.Create a Virtual Environment and Activate

 # Install Virtual Environment First
 $ pip install virtualenv